-Though Microsoft put Windows 7 on the end-of-live junk heap in January, lots of people are running this operating system that is no longer supported by Microsoft for security vulnerabilities and patches.There's (at least) one remaining problem that a few folks will face - particularly if they have done in-place upgrades from Windows XP and/or 7 to Windows 10.
+Though Microsoft put Windows 7 on the end-of-life junk heap in January, lots of people are running this operating system that is no longer supported by Microsoft for security vulnerabilities and patches.There's (at least) one remaining problem that a few folks will face - particularly if they have done in-place upgrades from Windows XP and/or 7 to Windows 10.
 It has to do with Microsoft Access.

 Though the frequency of serious problems has dropped considerably as hams have moved to Windows 10, we still get calls from customer running Windows 7 (or in some cases, after an in-place upgrade from Windows 7 to 10) where customers complain that Logbook is slow.
 We often advise them about how to upgrade to Access Runtime 2013 32-bit.
 After the customer creates a new database and restores their log to it - problem solved!